It is highly recommended that at commencement of this course, you should be a minimum of 18 years of age.

 A White Card is required to access engineering and construction work sites and may be required while undertaking professional placement.
-You will be offered the opportunity, at an additional cost (approximately $65 to $125), to complete the Construction Industry White Card Skill Set (SSCPC00001) while completing your degree.
+You will be offered the opportunity, at an additional cost (approximately $80 to $140), to complete the General Construction Induction Training (GCIT) Skill Set (SSCPC0029) while completing your degree.

 Need to know

 Part of the Higher Education enrolment process at TAFE Queensland is your attendance at orientation.
 This provides you with information about being a para professional in the Civil Engineering sector.
 It will enable you to make an informed decision about your ability to successfully complete the course.

 At orientation, you will be informed about the academic calendar, time commitments, and other demands the course will place upon you, so you can make an informed decision about your enrolment at TAFE Queensland.
 Learn more >

 This course is also approved for FEE-HELP.
 FEE-HELP is an Australian Government loan scheme that covers the cost of your tuition fees on your behalf.
 FEE-HELP is available to students who are not studying in a Commonwealth supported place (and are therefore not eligible for HECS-HELP).

 The student profile is a snapshot of data about all students who commenced undergraduate study in the most recent semester intake, including applicants offered in all offer rounds across all campuses and international students.

 A student profile is provided for TAFE Queensland as a whole as well as for each of our undergraduate courses.
 The student profile shows the number of students admitted to the institution/course, along with their life and education experiences.
 Learn more >